Forms

 Add attachments to a form

-You can also add attachments to your form, so form submitters can attach creative briefs, images, documents, PDFs and more.
-Any attachment added to a form will be attached to the task which is created in your project when the form is submitted.
+Add an attachment question to your form, so submitters can attach creative briefs, images, documents, PDFs and more.
+Any attachment added to a form will be attached to the task that is created in your project when a form is submitted.

 To add an attachment, click on the Attachment icon under your questions list.